Use Real User Monitoring (RUM) To

 How does speed vary by country?

-If your business operates in, or is expanding into an international market, it’s important to ensure that your website performs well for customers regardless of location.
+If your business operates internationally, it’s important to ensure that your website performs well for your customers regardless of their location.

-If your site performance is poor in a particular country you might consider improving your infrastructure: by hosting a local mirror of the site or simply changing the location of your servers.
+You might consider improving your infrastructure by hosting a local mirror of the site, or changing the location of your servers.

 Does the site perform equally across devices?

-Browser performance can vary a lot - and these issues are compounded when users have devices with low processing power.
+Browser performance can vary for many reasons, and these performance issues are compounded when users use devices with low processing power.

-RUM will tell you what browsers are being used and - more importantly - you can then determine the performance of each by looking at the breakdown of the request into Network, Server and Browser load time.
+RUM will help you understand what browsers are being used by your customers, and further break down the process into Network, Server and Browser load time.